danieljakots/openbsd-commits-to-mastodon/README.md

 # openbsd-commits-to-mastodon

-A script that toots each and every OpenBSD commits
+A script that toots each and every OpenBSD commits.
+It's based on the work and idea of afresh1 for [twitter](https://github.com/afresh1/openbsd-commits-to-twitter)

 You can follow these accounts:
  * [openbsd_cvs](https://botsin.space/@openbsd_cvs): All commits